-1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
 If so, how:

-The project is not anticipated to be affected by or impact farm or forestry operations.
+The project is not anticipated to be affected by or affect farm or forestry operations.

-c.
+- c.
 Describe any structures on the site.

-There are approximately two dilapidated structures onsite which are presumed to be a single-family residence and well building.

-d.
+There are no structures onsite. - d.
 Will any structures be demolished?
 If so, which?

-Yes, all existing structures will be demolished as part of the project.

-- e.
+No structures are proposed to be demolished, as none exist onsite. - e.
 What is the current zoning classification of the site?
-The current zoning classification of the site is RSF. - f.
+The current zoning classification of the site is R1. - f.
 What is the current comprehensive plan designation of the site?

-The current comprehensive plan designation of the site is Residential 4-10. - g.
+The current comprehensive plan designation of the site is Residential Low. - g.
 If applicable, what is the current shoreline master program designation of the site?
 There is no current shoreline master program designation of the site. - h.
 Has any part of the site been classified as a critical area by the city or the county?
 If so, specify.

-The City of Spokane GIS identifies no critical areas within two hundred feet of the project site.
-The preliminary plat/PUD and LIDAR identified slopes exceeding 30%. - i.
+The City of Spokane GIS identifies no critical areas within 200 feet of the project site.
+The preliminary plat and LIDAR identified slopes exceeding 30%. - i.
 Approximately how many people would reside or work in the completed project?
-The site is expected to serve approximately 538 (199\2.7) residents. - j.
+The site is expected to serve approximately 300 (111\2.7) people.

+- j.
 Approximately how many people would the completed project displace?
 No people are anticipated to be displaced with the completed project. - k.
 Proposed measures to avoid or reduce displacement impacts, if any: There are no measures proposed to avoid or reduce displacement impacts, as none are anticipated. - 1.
-Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: - The project will be approved and developed in accordance with the applicable City codes and standards for residential development, streets, and utilities and the subsequent conditions of approval. - m.
-Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of longterm commercial significance, if any: - There are no proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance.
+Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:

+The project will be approved and developed in accordance with the applicable City codes and standards for residential development, streets, and utilities and the subsequent conditions of approval.

+m.
+Proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance, if any: There are no proposed measures to ensure the proposal is compatible with nearby agricultural and forest lands of long-term commercial significance.